erhanalankus/chat-app/README.md

 **ChatApp.Communication:** This project has the SignalR Hub class and the Entity-ViewModel mapping profiles.

-**ChatApp.Presentation:** This Razor Pages project is responsible for registering and logging in the user, membership operations, and presenting them the chat application.
+**ChatApp.Presentation:** This Razor Pages project is responsible for registering and logging in the user, membership operations, and presenting the chat application.

 **ChatApp.Tests:** This MSTest project tests the email sending implementation against invalid SendGrid API keys.

-#### How to Use the Chat Application
+### How to Use the Chat Application

 ![How to use the chat application](http://yunus.hacettepe.edu.tr/~erhan03/img/chat-howto.png)